-For nearly a decade, Kinsale Arts Festival has been commissioning and hosting work from outstanding artists, writers, performers and companies of international repute, just a some of whom are listed below.
+For the last decade, Kinsale Arts Festival has been commissioning and hosting work from outstanding artists, writers, performers and companies of international repute, just a some of whom are listed below.

 Brian O’Doherty, Anya Gallaccio, Janet Mullarney, Alice Maher, Michael Morpurgo, Lord Puttnam, Edna O’Brien, Neil Jordan, Nevan Lahart, Katherine Beug, Nick Miller, Sinead Cusack, Donald Teskey, Maud Cotter, Diana Copperwhite, Michael D Higgins, Fionnuala Flanagan, Kevin Barry, Billy Cowie, Derek Mahon, The Frames, Imelda May, Kevin McAleer, John Banville, Tim Smit, Maeve Higgins, Dan Canham, Irish Chamber Orchestra, Joseph O’Connor, Dorothy Cross, John Banville, Eilis O’Connell, Gary Coyle, Nouvelle Vague, The Brodsky Quartet, Hypnotic Brass Ensemble, Matthew Hollis, Curious, Playgroup and the Traverse Theatre Company.